Microarray: Contact printing

-Contact printing microarray include Pin printing, microstamping or flow printing.
+Contact printing microarray include pin printing, microstamping or flow printing.
 Pin printing is the oldest and still widest adopted methodology in DNA microarray contact printing.
 This technique uses pin types like solid pins, split or quill pins to load and deliver the sample solution directly on solid microarray surfaces.
 Microstamping offers an alternative to the commonly used pin printing and is also referred as soft lithography, which in theory covers different, related pattern transfer technologies using patterned polymer monolithic substrates, the most prominent being microstamping.
 In contrast to pin printing, microstamping is a more parallel deposition method with less individuality.
 Certain stamps are loaded with reagents and printed with these reagent solutions identically.

 Lithography

-Lithography combines various methods like Photolithography, Interference lithography, laser writing, electron-beam and Dip pen.
-The most widely used and researched method remains Photolithography, in which photolithographic masks are used to target specific nucleotides to the surface.
-UV light is passed through the mask that acts as a filter to either transmit or block the light from the chemically protected microarray surface.
+Lithography combines various methods like photolithography, interference lithography, laser writing, electron-beam and dip pen.
+The most widely used and researched method remains photolithography, in which photolithographic masks are used to target specific nucleotides to the surface.
+Ultraviolet light (UV) is passed through the mask that acts as a filter to either transmit or block the light from the chemically protected microarray surface.
 If the UV light has been blocked, the area will remain protected from the addition of nucleotides, whereas in areas which were exposed to UV light, further nucleotides can be added.
 With this method high-quality custom arrays can be produced with a very high density of DNA features by using a compact device with few moving parts.

 Non contact

-Non-contact printing methods vary from Photochemistry-based printing, Electro-printing and droplet dispensing.
+Non-contact printing methods vary from photochemistry-based printing, electro-printing and droplet dispensing.
 In contrast to the other methods, non-contact printing does not involve contact between the surface and the stamp, pin, or other used dispenser.
 The main advantages are reduced contamination, lesser cleaning and higher throughput which increases steadily.
 Many of the methods are able to load the probes in parallel, allowing multiple arrays to be produced simultaneously.